zhouyflab/Genomic_Epigenomic_Hemizygous_Crops/README.md

+# The genomic and epigenomic landscapes of hemizygous genes
-# The genomic and epigenomic landscapes of hemizygous genes across crops with contrasting reproductive systems
+The genomic and epigenomic landscapes of hemizygous genes across crops with contrasting reproductive systems